 Quicker set up and put down

 This was a massive one for us.
 Our tent is huge.
-Which is brilliant because there is another space for us all to be comfortable, but it takes so much time to put up and take down.
+Which is brilliant because there is enough space for us all to be comfortable, but it takes so much time to put up and take down.
 Around 2.5 hours.

-To be honest this puts us off going away many weekends, as I always feel like we need at least a 4 day / 3 night long weekend to make the drama and effort of put up / take down worth it.
+This puts us off going away many weekends, as I always feel like we need at least a 4 day / 3 night long weekend to make the drama and effort of put up / take down worth it.

 In the caravan?
-Well 20 minutes from start to first brew makes the entire thing so much easier.
+Well, 20 minutes from start to first brew makes the entire thing so much easier.
 Yep: 20 minutes.
 After 10 years of it taking hours, we’re suddenly good to go within half an hour of arriving on site.

 Most people don’t sleep well in a tent, add kids into the mix and it’s never going to end well.
 Imagine how thrilled I was when the first night in the caravan, both our kids slept through.
 In their own beds.